Are You Ready to Adopt?

-Our experience in placing more than 10,000 cats for adoption has helped us establish Adoption Guidelines to help ensure successful adoptions and happy, healthy forever homes for our cats and kittens.
+Our experience in placing more than 15,000 cats for adoption has helped us establish adoption guidelines to help ensure successful adoptions and happy, healthy forever homes for our cats and kittens.

-- ·If adopted in pairs, kittens can go home at 10 weeks (read all about why two are better than one here)
+- If adopted in pairs, kittens can go home at 10 weeks (read all about why two are better than one here)

-- ·If adopted as a single, kittens can go home at 12 weeks
+- If adopted as a single, kittens can go home at 16 weeks

-Companion or ‘Buddy’ Cats & Kittens: You’re considering adopting a friend for your lonely kitty, how wonderful!
-We have detailed instructions for gradual introduction to ensure a successful relationship.
+Companion or ‘Buddy’ Cats & Kittens: If you’re considering adopting a friend for your lonely kitty we have detailed instructions for gradual introduction to ensure a successful relationship.
 Be prepared to be patient through a 2-4 week process.

-Adult Cats: If you work full time or are looking for a predictable personality, an adult cat is the perfect choice!
-We have lots of friendly adult cats (over 1 year old) looking for wonderful forever homes.
-These kitties have well defined personalities, won’t climb your curtains, and they have well established litterbox habits.
+Adult Cats: If you work full time or are looking for a predictable personality, an adult cat is the perfect choice.
+We have lots of friendly adult cats (1 year or older) looking for wonderful forever homes.
+These kitties have well defined personalities, won’t climb your curtains and they have well established litterbox habits.
 Expect a home introduction process of 3-5 days.

 Your relationship with your four-footed friend may well last longer than your various relationships with the two-footed variety.
-During the 20 odd years that you will spend with your cat, you may change jobs, move, get married or divorced, have children, have children grow up and leave home.
-Cats are very attached and devoted to their owners and their home (it may not seem like it at times, but it's true!)
-Many cats are turned into shelters because of lifestyle changes and many of them die of depression.
+During the 20 odd years you'll spend with your cat, you may change jobs, move, get married or divorced, have children, have children grow up and leave home.
+Cats are very attached and devoted to their owners and their home (it may not seem like it at times, but it's true!).
+Many cats are surrendered because of lifestyle changes and many of them die of depression.
 Don't let one of these events cause you to abandon or give away your cat.
 They rely on you and deserve to be treated with love, kindness and respect.

 Is the timing right?

 Think about where your life is headed and how your lifestyle might affect your pet.
 Many landlords do not welcome pets, which limits your housing choices if you rent your home.
-Also, if you plan on purchasing a townhome or condominium, many strata councils do not allow pets, which will again limit your choice of a home.
-If you are not prepared to work around this, then this is not the right time for you to adopt.
+Also, if you plan on purchasing a townhome or condominium, many strata councils also don't allow pets, which will again limit your choice of a home.
+If you're not prepared to work around this, then this is not the right time for you to adopt.